Why Mainstream Lyme/MSIDS Research Remains in the Dark Ages

 - Early Lyme was described in Europe even as far back as the 1800s as causing dermatological, neurological, rheumatological, & neuropsychiatric problems.
 He claims that early history was lost.

 - In the U.S., as far back as 1965, a condition known as ‘Montauk Knee’ was described as well as a circular rash that would clear up more quickly with penicillin.
-In 1970 the first paper was published about a physician who was infected while grouse hunting in our very own state of Wisconsin.
-Thankfully, the patient presented with EM rash and Dr. Rudolf J. Scrimenti, a Minnesotan dermatologist who was familiar with the European literature, effectively used penicillin during the acute phase of the illness (8).
+In 1970 the first paper was published about a 57 year old physician who was infected while grouse hunting in our very own state of Wisconsin in 1968.
+Thankfully, the patient presented with EM rash, headache, malaise, and a dull, radiating pain over his right hip and Dr. Rudolf J. Scrimenti, a Milwaukee dermatologist who was familiar with the European literature, effectively used intramuscular penicillin during the acute phase of the illness (8).
+Forty-eight hours later the patient was symptom free.

 - Polly Murray of Connecticut contacted the CDC about an abnormal amount of sick kids with rashes and joint pain in the early ’70s and the CDC sent epidemiologist and rheumatologist Dr. Allen Steere to determine the cause.
 Scrimenti wrote Steere and even went to Yale to warn him of the European studies and that Lyme clusters could exist in the U.S. Despite the warnings, Steere concluded what was occurring in Lyme, Connecticut was nothing more than an unrecognized form of juvenile arthritis (8).
 Later, Willy Burgdorfer found the cause to be Borrelia burgdorferi (Bb), commonly known as Lyme disease.